-The clever aspect of this setup, is that the Elder’s attempt to assimilate the Doctor’s life-force and resulting implant into the Elder leader; Jano.
-Results in Jano switching sides, late on in the serial (having unexpectedly assimilating the Doctor’s wisdom, morality and compassion aswell) and helping the Savages.
+The clever aspect of this setup, is that the Elder’s attempts to assimilate the Doctor’s life-force and resulting implant into the Elder leader; Jano.
+Results in Jano switching sides, late on in the serial (having unexpectedly assimilated the Doctor’s wisdom, morality and compassion aswell) – and help the Savages.

-The setup, power-play and concepts within The Savages, make it a simple yet interesting struggle for equality-type-piece; set on an alien world but with very Earthly origins.
+The setup, power-play and concepts within The Savages, make it a simple yet interesting struggle for equality; set on an alien world – but with very Earthly origins.